For many travelers to Japan, the allure of Saga Prefecture lies in its world-class ceramics. The towns of Arita and Imari are legendary.

 The Challenge

-Strategy for Imari: Treat it as a scenic walk.
-Take turns entering shops.
-One parent stays outside with the kids exploring the streams or looking at the kiln chimneys, while the other parent browses quickly.
-Swap roles at the next shop.
+Strategy for Imari: Treat it as a scenic walk and take turns entering shops.
+One parent stays outside with the kids exploring the streams or kiln chimneys, while the other browses quickly—then swap roles at the next shop.

 Practical Survival Tips for Parents